Rainicy/Algorithms/notes/RedBlackTree.md

 By the definition of the RBT, does the height h meet the balanced search tree height of O(lgN) (h <= O(lgN))?

-The following steps will be the proof of that Red-Black Trees with N keys has height h meets:
+The following steps are the proof of that Red-Black Trees with N keys has height h:
 <img src="http://www.forkosh.com/mathtex.cgi? h \leq 2 \lg (N+1) = O(\lg N) ">

-picture shows the proof of that Red-Black Trees with N keys has height h <= 2lg(N+1) = O(lgN).

 ![](../images/Height_RBT_proof.png)